-The Appeals Committee Chair will review the appeals and if necessary request additional information before presenting the appeal to the Committee.
-The appeal will then be reviewed by the Financial Aid Appeals Committee.
-The Committee's decision is final for the appealed semester.
-The student will receive a written response within two weeks from the date the appeal is reviewed.
-Appeals for scholarships lost after a spring semester will be reviewed before July 1 and late appeals will be reviewed before August 15.
+The Financial Aid Appeals Committee chairperson will review the appeals and may request additional information if necessary before presenting the appeal to the committee.
+The appeal will then be reviewed by the entire committee.
+The committee's decision is final with no additional appeal possible.
+Students will receive a written response within two weeks from the date the appeal is reviewed.